 b.
 The second payment shall be made on the first regular pay day following one (1) calendar year after actual retirement.

 4. Should members die after having their letter of retirement accepted by the Board of Education, payment for unused sick leave pursuant to the calculation and payment schedule above shall be made to the member’s estate.

 5. Payment for unused sick leave shall be made to a 403B account pursuant to law over two (2) fiscal years.

 A. PAYMENT OF PROFESSIONAL DUES

-Upon submission of the proper form and approval of the Superintendent of Schools, the costs for the assessment of professional dues for either state and/or national associations shall be assumed, annually, by the Board of Education for all members covered by this Agreement.
-Such organizations shall be the type that do not provide personal privileges for membership but are primarily professional improvement organizations that directly benefit the individual schools or school system.
+Upon submission of the proper form and approval of the Superintendent of Schools, the cost for the assessment of professional dues for a state association shall be assumed, annually, by the Board of Education for all members covered by this Agreement.
+Such organization shall be of the type that does not provide personal privileges for membership but is primarily a professional improvement organization that directly benefits the school district.